georgbuechner/dissonance/README.md

 message should not aprear again.
 ![Load audio](images/load_audio.png)

+#### Screen tear/ stange characters
+If the map is distorted or stange characters apear, simply `r` to refresh the screen.

 ## Help Me I have no idea what a command-line is.<a name="help-me"></a>
 Okay I think it's worth writing a few lines about the command-line and giving a few instructions in case you never used a *terminal* or a *command-line* and